seanzhangkx8/ConvoKit/doc/source/parliament.rst

 Utterance-level information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Each question or answer is viewed as an utterance.
+For each utterance, we provide:

+* id: index of the utterance
+* user: the user who author the utterance
+* root: index of the conversation root of the utterance
+* reply_to: index of the utterance to which this utterance replies to (None if the utterance is not a reply)
+* timestamp: time of the utterance
+* text: textual content of the utterance

+Additional metadata include:

 * is_question: whether the utterance is a question
 * is_answer: whether the utterance is an answer to a question
 * pair_idx: index of the question-answer pair